open-atmos/camp/test/monarch/README.md

 CAMP GPU : Instructions for Marenostrum cluster
 ======

+#TODO: One section: All options listed here in the README and some sections putting more context
+#TODO: Organize files on folder (e.g. profileCPU folder)
+#TODO: WARNING: Output is saved in this folder:
+#TODO: Define each file and move the output files to the same folder (e.g. Extrae output with the stats output)
+    # e.g. cells: 10000, mpi_processes: 2, gpu_load: 50
+    # 5000->rank 0 ; 5000->rank 1
+    # 2500->CPU rank 0; 2500->GPU rank 0; 2500->CPU rank 1; 2500->GPU rank 1

 *If you previously run another branch, run `compile.sh `.*

 Run `compile.sh ` and `run.sh ` for developing the GPU test.

 We recommend to modify the file `TestMonarch.py` for testing the GPU version.
-It includes multiple configuration variables, such as number of cells, case, MPI processes, etc.
+It includes multiple configuration variables, such as number of cells, CPU or GPU version, MPI processes, etc.

 The intended behaviour of `TestMonarch.py` is to compare the CPU and GPU versions.
 It runs both versions, saving the output concentrations and execution times, and using that data to calculate the accuracy error and speedup.